nathancarter/gap-pkg-groupexplorer/to-do-list.md

 a convenience function to call that will illustrate the data in the nicest way.

-Bug fix

- * Get all recently added options (element, orbit, normalizer, elements) also working in the codomain of a homomorphism.

 Somewhat easy extension of existing features:

  * Support organizing by subgroups in Cayley graphs.